 Skiathos is a great choice away from the usual tourist track.
 Popular with Greeks and filled with beautiful beaches.

-The beautiful cove beach at St Paul’s Bay near Lindos in Rhodes.
+The beautiful cove beach at St Paul’s Bay near Lindos in beautiful Rhodes.

 Delphi can be done as a day trip from Athens but it’s best to stay overnight and visit the temple before the crowds arrive mid-morning.